triplee12/restaurant_robot/README.md

 ously.
 I’m not kidding.
 —Dave Beazley, “Developing with Curio”

-## Case Study: The resturant with the humanoid robots
+## Case Study: The restaurant with the humanoid robots

 The Restaurant of ThreadBots